kernelci/kernelci-pipeline/doc/pipeline-details.md

 When the trigger pushes a new revision node (checkout), the tarball receives a pub/sub event.
 The tarball then updates a local git checkout of the full kernel source tree.
 Then it makes a tarball with the source code and pushes it to the API storage.
 The state of the checkout node will be updated to 'available' and the holdoff time will be set.
 The URL of the tarball is also added to the artifacts of the revision node.

-### Runner
+### Scheduler

-The Runner step listens for pub/sub events about available checkout node.
-It will then schedule some jobs (it can be any kind of job including build and test) to be run in various runtime environments as defined in the pipeline YAML configuration from the Core tools.
-A node is pushed to the API with "running" state e.g. "kunit" node.
-This will generate pub/sub event of build or test node creation.
+The Scheduler listens for pub/sub events about available checkout node.
+It will then create build or test nodes and submit them to the API based on the configuration in `config/scheduler.yaml`.
+A node is pushed to the API with "running" state (for example a `kunit` node), which generates an event that the runtimes consume.

 ### Runtime Environment

-The jobs added by runner will be run in specified runtime environment i.e. shell, Kubernetes or LAVA lab.
+The jobs created by the scheduler will be run in the specified runtime environment i.e. shell, Kubernetes or LAVA lab.
 Each environment needs to have its own API token set up locally to be able to submit the results to API.
 It updates the node with state ("available" or "done" depending on the job type) and result (pass, fail, or skip).
 This will generate pub/sub event of node update.

 ### Timeout